george-mcintyre/aida-pva/docs/UserGuide.md

 and obtaining results in any format, including rich formats including metadata.
 Finally, it provides security, logging and reliability to allow it to be used in a variety of applications from logging, and monitoring, to modeling and control.

 AIDA-PVA supercedes AIDA but both AIDA and AIDA-PVA co-exist and share many of the low level AIDA provider layers so that the results obtained by usine either version remain consistent.

 Legacy AIDA uses CORBA to transport requests to the Data Providers while AIDA-PVA uses EPICS-7's PV-Access mechanism.
-EPICS has become a staple for laboratories around the world and leveraging its features allows scientists and engineers who are already familiar with programming on EPICS to access AIDA data providers with very little effort.
+EPICS has become a staple for laboratories around the world and leveraging its features allows scientists and engineers who are already familiar with programming on EPICS to access AIDA-PVA data providers with very little effort.

 [ DIAGRAM ]   - nb. do just the aida-pva part, keep whole thing for differences doc